Fast Facts and Economic Value

 As a publicly supported institution, Queensborough offers the opportunity for students to complete their degrees without the debt often associated with a college education.

-- 80% of first-time freshmen take advantage of grant aid, mostly Pell Grants.
-More than half of all students take advantage of financial aid.
+• 79% of first-time freshmen take advantage of grant aid, mostly Pell Grants.
+Over 60% of all students take advantage of financial aid.

 MORE THAN